 UK Parliamentary Elections

 Members of Parliament (MP's) are elected using a First Past the Post System (FPTP).
 The UK Parliament currently has a fixed term 5-year life span, although in the exceptional circumstances a General Election may be called at any time within the Parliament's lifetime.
 In Aberdeenshire, electors vote to return MP's in the Banff and Buchan, Gordon or West Aberdeenshire and Kincardine constituencies.
 Those elected sit in the Westminster Parliament.
-A General Election requires to be held by 2020.

 Local Government Elections